osa-ora/ocp-ai-mcp-client-demo/README.md

 Example requests (based on the HR MCP Server):

-"leave balance for Osama Oransa?"
+- leave balance for Osama Oransa?
-"basic profile for Sara Ali"
+- basic profile for Sara Ali
-"Show my full profile for EMP001?"
+- Show my full profile for EMP001?
-"policy for remote work?"
+- policy for remote work?
-"leave requests for Osama Oransa."
+- leave requests for Osama Oransa
-"basic profile for EMP002"
+- basic profile for EMP002